-The Citadel decrease in noncurrent liabilities is primarily due to a \$32.1 million decrease in the net OPEB liability at June 30, 2023.
-This was offset by a \$7.6 million increase in the net pension liability.
-Further, there was a \$2.7 million decrease in bonds payable due to scheduled payments on outstanding debt.
+The \$21.1 million decrease in noncurrent liabilities is entirely attributable to The Citadel, primarily driven by a \$14.2 million reduction in the net OPEB liability as of June 30, 2024, and a \$4.0 million decrease in the net pension liability.
+Further, there was a \$3.0 million decrease in bonds payable due to scheduled payments on outstanding debt.

-Trust noncurrent liabilities remained relatively unchanged year-over-year.
+Trust noncurrent liabilities remained unchanged year-over-year.